Bring Medicare Home! You earned it

-We, Filipino Americans, medical professionals, retirees and community advocates, invite you to join our campaign to convince the United States Congress and President Obama to allow Medicare benefits coverage in the Philippines.
+We, Filipino Americans, medical professionals, retirees and community advocates, invite you to join our campaign to convince our American President and the U.S. Congress to allow long-term Medicare benefits coverage in the Philippines.

 WHY?